Unlocking Our Possibilities

 Three words.
 One theme.
 In this session, we will be analyzing this statement, breaking it down and creating meaningful discussion.
 Our goal is to build collaborations that will connect to who we are and answer the question “who are we and what is next?”
 Come ready to speak your mind and be heard at this empowering session and work on unlocking your own possibilities.

-B)The Game Room – Join us for fun interactive games where you can compete against each other in team and individual settings.
-Details of the games to be provided later in October.
+Join us for fun interactive games where you can compete against each other in team and individual settings.
+Name that Politician, Word Games, Family Feud, and other games will be organized by Mary Durbin and Christine Grassman.

 9:00 a.m.
 Call to Order -Tracy Soforenko, President, NFB of Virginia.